theronhitchman/euclidean-geometry/class/index.md

 > **Conjecture T:** Let P be a simple \(n\)-gon.
 Then it is possible to divide
 > P into \( n-2 \) non-overlapping triangles by inserting diagonals of P.

+#### November 5

+> **Conjecture U:** (Dvorak) Let ABC and DEF be triangles so that angle BAC is congruent
+> to angle EDF and both are obtuse, AB is congruent to DE and BC is congruent to EF.
+> Then triangle ABC is congruent to triangle DEF.